-I've has also led workshops, undertaken commissions and residencies for many arts organisations, freelanced and have been working for the UAL since 2000 firstly at London College of Fashion and then at Chelsea College of Arts.
+I've also led workshops, undertaken commissions and residencies for many arts organisations, freelanced and have been working for the UAL since 2000 firstly at London College of Fashion and then at Chelsea College of Arts.

 White Square Teaching Award Certificate Winner 2013 and Teaching & Learning Exchange Teaching Award winner in 2016.

 I’ve undertaken multiple collaborations with Montage Theatre Arts, Mem Morrison Company and Bruce McLean developing a body of work examining the technical and creative boundaries of working with physical, spatial and digital elements.
 I graduated from Central Saint Martin's College of Art & Design, Scenogrphic Design MA in 2000, also studying at Hochschule fur Gestaltung und Kunst (Zurich).

 I started out as a freelance graphic designer in the 90's and quickly gravitated toward extending the possibilities of interactive design and motion graphics in a performative/time-based context.
 Collaborating with Judy Gordon (Artistic Director of Montage Theatre Arts ) in 1998 we created a series of digital performance experiments which then grew into our first touring digital work Lightlines.
 This utilised digital drawing and interactive motion graphics projected over actors and musicians.
 Followed by The Struggle for Utopia and arts residencies for South East Arts/Arts Council funded Brighton Lighthouse and Stour Valley Arts, where we created the interactive CD-ROM, Figments.